tendermint/coding/README.md

 So, yeah, it's not just about churning out test code, and going for 80-90% coverage, it's about changing the way to think about code.
 The first client for your codebase is your test code.
 It's easy to see if it works well.
 Then you can use it for your server, your cli, etc...

+### Go test tricks

+  * `go test -race .` great for finding issues with many go-routines
+  * Use test coverage tools to visualize coverage within a package
+    * `go test -covermode=count -coverprofile="$prof" .`
+    * `go tool cover -html="$prof" -o coverage.html`
+  * To see coverage over all tests and code in the whole repo, you need something like [this script](./test_cover.sh)
+  * When only one test fails, check it with `go test -run=TestName .`

+### Delve

+[dlv](https://github.com/derekparker/delve) is a pretty cool debugger that natively understands go (not like gdb), allowing breakpoints and printing out variables in a go way, even go-routine aware.

+If you are running OSX 10.12.x, please check out this [issue](https://github.com/derekparker/delve/issues/645) and ["fix"]((https://github.com/derekparker/delve/issues/645#issuecomment-261499939)) to get it to work.
+You may need to [make a self-signed certificate](https://github.com/derekparker/delve/issues/645#issuecomment-262288691) first.

+  * `dlv test . -test.run=FailingTest` is a nice way to get a debugger inside a test
+  * `dlv debug ./cmd/xyz` can be used like `go run` but with all the power of a debugger
+  * I think there are integrations with Atom, Visual Studio Code, and maybe other IDEs

 ## Production Code

 Going from nice, tested code on your laptop, to running in production (unsupervised code on some cloud server somewhere, facing high load, attacks, and "user errors") is far more than writing a nice deploy script.